Community Partners

 • Description: This organization prides itself on learning about and implementing native plants around the county.
 They help members understand more about the importance of Northern Illinois plant life.

-• Sign Up: Online at https://dupage.wildones.org/volunteers/.
-Look through their list of volunteer sites to see what location works best for you.
+• Sign Up: Online listing of organizations at https://dupage.wildones.org/volunteers/.
+Look through the list to see organizations that need help.

 • Expectations: Varies, flexible